Prologue

 armies out there to defend everyone.
 Hate is there all the time, and I even

-bring my own Angels to help in the fight.
+bring my own angels to help in the fight.
 We’ll keep you protected.”

 The little boy smiled up at her,